philharmonic/philharmonic.github.io/index.md

 layout: default
 ---

-### Welcome to the Philharmonic homepage.
+### Welcome to Philharmonic

-Philharmonic is primarily a cloud simulator focused on realistically modelling geographically-distributed data centers influenced by real time electricity prices and temperature-dependent cooling efficiency that we call *geotemporal inputs*.
+Philharmonic is a cloud simulator developed in Python to realistically model geographically-distributed data centers influenced by real-time electricity prices and temperature-dependent cooling efficiency that we call *geotemporal inputs*.
 To illustrate the dynamic environment caused by geotemporal inputs, the following animation shows real-time electricity prices and temperatures change over the same geographic region during